-For more about all our programs, visit elks.org/vets.
-Programs are always growing and changing to ensure we are meeting the needs of veterans, military members, and their families, so our website is the place for the most up-to-date information.
-While there, learn about our other programs, like Adopt-a-Veteran and Playing Cards for Veterans.
+For all our programs, please visit elks.org/vets.
+Our programs are always growing and changing to ensure we are best meeting the needs of veterans, military members and their families, so our website is the place for the most up-to-date information.
+While there, check out our other programs, like Adopt-a-Veteran and Playing Cards for Veterans.
 Keep an eye out for Veterans Adaptive Sports Clinics near you.
-Several of these events travel each year, and need local support.
-Our Veterans Leather Program volunteers travel to these events every year to support the veterans and distribute Elks wheelchair gloves.
+Several of these events travel each year, and always need local support.
+Our Veterans Leather Program volunteers travel to a few of these events every year to support the veterans and distribute Elks wheelchair gloves.

-For more program ideas, read the document Elks in Action: Ideas for Serving Veterans, put together by National Veterans Programs Chair Stewart Israel, who's been volunteering to serve veterans for more than 40 years!
+Or, check out this list of 140 Ways your Lodge can Serve Veterans, put together by Veterans Programs Chair Stewart Israel, who's been volunteering to serve veterans for more than 40 years!